 The simplified card design meant Concord Direct could save the client production costs by using a four-color printing process on a lower-cost paper.
 At the same time, the elevated greeting card envelopes were printed to match the colors featured in the cards and included a simple Native American-inspired border.

 Concord Direct tested the updated greeting card package in March, 2020.
-Not only were the greeting cards less expressive to produce, the package response rates and revenue performance improved, particularly among the school’s target: donors who give $25+.
+Not only were the greeting cards less expensive to produce, the package response rates and revenue performance improved, particularly among the school’s target: donors who give $25+.

 Even though removing embellishments typically depresses performance, Concord Direct’s guidance for refreshing the artwork led to significant increases: